outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- bilinear map: function combining elements of two vector spaces to produce a vector in a third vector space, where each argument in linear
 		- example: matrix multiplication

+	- directed graph: a graph with vertices/nodes & edges (ordered pairs) having direction
+	- transpose graph: a directed graph with its edges reversed
+	- skew-symmetric graph: a directed graph that is isomorphic to its transpose graph, over an isomorphism that is an involution without fixed points
+	- involution: function that is its own inverse
     - algebra (over a field): a vector space with a bilinear product to multiply two vectors in two vector spaces
     	- a set with operations of multiplication, addition, & scalar multiplication by elements of the field
     	- satisfies the axioms of a vector space and bilinearity of the product
     	- types:
-    		- lie algebra: a vector space with a non-associative operation called the lie bracket (an alternating bilinear map satisfying the jacobi order of operations identity)
+    		- lie algebra: a vector space with a non-associative operation (the lie bracket)
 			- poisson algebra: associative algebra & a lie bracket that satisfies liebniz's law, formed by the tensor algebra of a Lie algebra

 	- group: a set including a binary operation that combines any two elements to make a third element that satisfies closure, associativity, identity, reversibility
 		- types:
 			- abelian group: commutative group where applying the group operation to two group elements doesnt depend on order of operation
 			- a symmetry group: the set of operations that leave an object unchanged (operations that can be captured in a system/interface)
-			- a lie group: a continuous group described by several real parameters that is a differentiable manifold, with smooth group operations
+			- a lie group: a continuous group described by several real parameters that is a differentiable (smooth) manifold, with smooth group operations
 				- used for modeling continuous symmetry, like symmetry of rotating a sphere in three dimensions, & for modeling continuous symmetries of differential equations
 				- types:
 					- orthogonal groups: